apache/airflow/docs/apache-airflow-providers-databricks/operators.rst

    * - do_xcom_push: boolean
      - whether we should push run_id and run_page_url to xcom

+Example Usage
+"""""""""""""

-An example usage of the DatabricksSubmitRunOperator is as follows:
+An example usage of the :class:`~airflow.providers.databricks.operators.databricks.DatabricksSubmitRunOperator` is as follows:

-.. exampleinclude:: /../../airflow/providers/databricks/example_dags/example_databricks.py
+.. exampleinclude:: /../../airflow/providers/databricks/example_dags/example_submit_run.py
     :language: python
     :start-after: [START howto_operator_databricks_json]
     :end-before: [END howto_operator_databricks_json]

+You can also use named parameters to initialize the :class:`~airflow.providers.databricks.operators.databricks.DatabricksSubmitRunOperator` and run the job.

+.. exampleinclude:: /../../airflow/providers/databricks/example_dags/example_submit_run.py
+    :language: python
+    :start-after: [START howto_operator_databricks_named]
+    :end-before: [END howto_operator_databricks_named]

+.. _howto/operator:DatabricksRunNowOperator:

+DatabricksRunNowOperator
+^^^^^^^^^^^^^^^^^^^^^^^^

+Use the :class:`~airflow.providers.databricks.operators.databricks.DatabricksRunNowOperator` to submit an existing Spark job run to Databricks `jobs/run-now <https://docs.databricks.com/dev-tools/api/2.0/jobs.html#run-now>`__  endpoint.

+There are two ways to instantiate this operator.
+In the first way, you can take the JSON payload that you typically use to call the `jobs/run-now <https://docs.databricks.com/dev-tools/api/2.0/jobs.html#run-now>`__ endpoint and pass it directly to the :class:`~airflow.providers.databricks.operators.databricks.DatabricksRunNowOperator` through the ``json`` parameter.

+Another way to accomplish the same thing is to use the named parameters of the :class:`~airflow.providers.databricks.operators.databricks.DatabricksRunNowOperator` directly.
+Note that there is exactly one named parameter for each top level parameter in the `jobs/run-now <https://docs.databricks.com/dev-tools/api/2.0/jobs.html#run-now>`__ endpoint.

+.. list-table:: DatabricksRunNowOperator named parameters
+   :widths: 25 25
+   :header-rows: 1

+   * - Parameter
+     - Input
+   * - job_id: str
+     - the job_id of the existing Databricks job
+   * - jar_params: list[str]
+     - additional list of parameters for jobs with JAR tasks
+   * - notebook_params: dict
+     - a dict from keys to values for jobs with notebook task
+   * - python_params: list[str]
+     - additional list of parameters for jobs with python tasks
+   * - spark_submit_params: list[str]
+     - a list of parameters for jobs with spark submit task

+Example Usage
+"""""""""""""

+An example usage of the :class:`~airflow.providers.databricks.operators.databricks.DatabricksRunNowOperator` is as follows:

+.. exampleinclude:: /../../airflow/providers/databricks/example_dags/example_run_now.py
+    :language: python
+    :start-after: [START howto_operator_databricks_json]
+    :end-before: [END howto_operator_databricks_json]

-You can also use named parameters to initialize the operator and run the job.
+You can also use named parameters to initialize the :class:`~airflow.providers.databricks.operators.databricks.DatabricksRunNowOperator` and run the job.

-.. exampleinclude:: /../../airflow/providers/databricks/example_dags/example_databricks.py
+.. exampleinclude:: /../../airflow/providers/databricks/example_dags/example_run_now.py
     :language: python
     :start-after: [START howto_operator_databricks_named]
     :end-before: [END howto_operator_databricks_named]